tebri11/en-for-designers/08-clarity-first/index.md

 ![image](gask1.jpg)

 - However, I have everything being developed so far, I am conducting analyzes and surveys.
-I will create a new logotype and slogan that will characterize the educational center.
+I created a new logotype that will characterize the educational center.
 Next, I will create a new communication concept using offline and online advertising.
-- As an example of my project, I will show you the existing logo of the training center and my new design.
+- As an example of my project, I will show you the existing logo of the education center and my new design.
+However, everything is in the process and it is possible that I will change something. 🤷🏼‍♀️

 ![image](logo.jpg)